jacktasia/java-repl/README.md

 The idea is that your `.javarepl` would contain your standard toolkit of code.
 So you can easily use them when hacking on a problem.

 Alternatively, and perhaps more often, you may want a specifc `.repl` file.
-To use a `.repl`on a per project basis pass it as the first argument:
+To use a `.repl`on a per project basis; pass it as the first argument:

-`java -jar javarepl.jar myproject.repl`
+`java -jar java-repl.jar myproject.repl`

 Commands
 --------